anomsubmi/assemblyarchitect/README.md

-# Assembly Arquitect
+# Assembly architect

-**Assembly Arquitect** is an educational puzzle game designed to teach fundamental programming concepts through a visual and interactive interface inspired by x86 assembly language.
+**Assembly Architect** is an educational puzzle game designed to teach fundamental programming concepts through a visual and interactive interface inspired by x86 assembly language.
 The game challenges players to manipulate data using a real instruction set and register-based logic, fostering algorithmic thinking and a deeper understanding of computer architecture.

 ---

 ## 🧠 Concept Overview

-Assembly Arquitect simulates a assembly-like environment where players must solve increasingly complex tasks by writing code that manipulates data between an **Input Buffer (IB)** and an **Output Buffer (OB)** using virtual registers and real x86 instructions.
+Assembly architect simulates a assembly-like environment where players must solve increasingly complex tasks by writing code that manipulates data between an **Input Buffer (IB)** and an **Output Buffer (OB)** using virtual registers and real x86 instructions.

 The game is inspired by pedagogical principles from programming education and cognitive load theory, aiming to:
 - Reinforce understanding of memory operations.